Packing List: My Recommended Gear for Walking the Camino de Santiago

 - Well-ventilated suspension transfers weight to the hips and allows airflow to keep your back cool

-- Mesh exterior pockets for storing wet items separate from my clothes and gear
+- Mesh exterior pockets for storing wet items separate from clothes and gear

-- Integrated rain cover and compression straps help to reduce total pack size
+- Integrated rain cover and compression straps help reduce total pack size

-- Includes a water reservoir, which is my preferred way to stay hydrated and drink continually while walking
+- Sold with an included water reservoir, which is my preferred way to stay hydrated and drink continually while walking

 - Best-in-class Osprey lifetime warranty (a.k.a.
 “All Mighty Guarantee”)

-I’ve used Osprey packs for years on the Florida Trail, Appalachian Trail and for other local hikes.
+I’ve used Osprey backpacks for years on the Camino de Santiago, California Missions Trail, Pilgrims’ Way, Via Francigena, Florida Trail, Appalachian Trail, and for other local hikes.
 While they are not the cheapest option, I know that I won’t be dealing with a broken pack harness or strap at the least opportune time.

 Alternate: Hoke One One Challenger ATR

 Trekking clothes should be made from highly breathable fabrics that layer well and dry quickly.
+Given that I will be in churches and cathedrals during the pilgrimage, I am mindful to pack collared shirts and pants to ensure a more respectful presentation.
 For the majority of my kit, I prefer merino wool and dry-weave polyester.
 Merino wool clothing retains its warmth (even when wet) and resists odor; perfect for a hiker!

-2x merino wool polo shirts (long/short sleeve depending on the season)
+2x merino wool polo shirts (long/short sleeve by season / wear one, pack one)

 Recommended: WoolX Summit Merino Polo